 I have never objected to Labour Members joining the Army, but I have said that they shelter themselves behind the fact that they are Members of Parliament.
-They were prepared to declare war and encourage the young people to go out to fight in order to keep them and their Parliamentary government One of the great arguments against Hitler is Before I finish let me give an example of a man who was a conscientious objector but who succumbed and entered the Army.
-I had ensured the Army of the came here.
-Parliamentary government would have to be defended, and no doubt I should defend it in a concentration camp.
-That is no reason why I should ask the ordinary men and women to go out and keep me in a privileged position in this country. lieved that, I ought to go out and defend it myself.
-Let us put an end to this humbug by people who are persecuting the conscientious objectors and by some of these people who are so versatile that they can change from one position to another in a very short space of time.
+They were prepared to declare war and encourage the young people to go out to fight in order to keep them and their Parliamentary government One of the great arguments against Hitler is that he has oppressed trade unionism and Par-Before I finish let me give an example of a liamentary government.
+It might be true that man who was a conscientious objector but who if he came here.
+Parliamentary government succumbed and entered the Army.
+I had en-would have to be defended, and no doubt I should defend it in a concentration camp.
+That is no reason why I should ask the ordinary men and women to go out and keep me in a privileged position in this country. lieved that, I ought to go out and defend it Let us put an end to this humbug people who are persecuting the conscientious objectors and by some of these people who are so versatile that they can change from one position to another in a very short space of time.
 There is the Noble Lady who is sitting there.
 (Interruption).
 I am sorry.
 I made a mistake when I said "Noble Lady."
 I was thinking rather of what she imagines than of what she is.
 One would expect people like her, according to her professions of a few years ago, to defend the rights of conscientious objectors of the present time.
-One would have expected her to oppose the Bill, because she scientious objector, only sufficient courage to be a soldier.
-That was the confession of one when she was a monthly of the first courage to has professed to stand for freedom, especially when she was a monthly of the first courage to have professed to stand for freedom, especially when she was a member of the Communist
+One would have expected her to oppose the Bill, because she has professed to stand for freedom, especially when she was a member of the Communist